vaibhavVK47/delta-demo/README.md

 # delta-demo
-this is demo for Github class
+this is demo for Github class.